larsenwork/monoid/Readme.md

 #Guide

 ###Install
-Most programs load fonts "onload" so quit any editors/programs.
-Then unzip and open the folder.
+Quit your editor/program.
+Unzip and open the folder.

 #####Mac + Linux (with font-viewer)
 1. Select the .ttf files and double click on them